bio-tools/biotoolsDocs/curators_guide.rst

 EDAM annotations
 ^^^^^^^^^^^^^^^^

-- if in any doubt as to meaning, refer to the concept definitions using:
+The `EDAM ontology <http://edamontologydocs.readthedocs.io/en/latest/>`_ is used to annotate applicable `topics <http://biotools.readthedocs.io/en/latest/curators_guide.html#topic>`_, `operations <http://biotools.readthedocs.io/en/latest/curators_guide.html#operation>`_, and the `type <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-type-input-and-output-data>`_ and `format <http://biotools.readthedocs.io/en/latest/curators_guide.html#data-format-input-and-output-data>`_ of inputs and outputs.

+Follow these general guidelines:

+- if you're struggling to find the terms you need, or the meaning of a term is not obvious, search EDAM:

   - `EBI OLS browser <http://www.ebi.ac.uk/ols/ontologies/edam>`_
   - `NCBO BioPortal browser <https://bioportal.bioontology.org/ontologies/EDAM>`_

+  The browsers have different functionalities.
+Perform multiple searches using synonyms, alternative spellings etc.

-- use the most specific concept(s) that apply
+- pick the most specific term(s) available, bearing in mind some concepts are necessarily overlapping or general.
-- in case more than sibling concept is applicable (*i.e.* concepts under a common parent) than consider using parent concept instead
+- in case more than sibling term is applicable (*i.e.* terms under a common parent) than consider using parent term instead
+- if you cannot find the right term, request it’s added to EDAM on `GitHub <https://github.com/edamontology/edamontology/issues/new>`_ but first read the guidelines on `how to request a term <http://edamontologydocs.readthedocs.io/en/latest/contributors_guide.html#requests>`_.

 .. attention::
    - in cases of multiple annotations per field, **do not** specify both a term and it's parent or other ancestor